JohnBra/vite-web-extension/README.md

 ## Intro <a name="intro"></a>
-This boilerplate is meant to be a minimal quick start for creating chrome extensions using React, Typescript and Tailwind CSS.
+This boilerplate is meant to be a minimal quick start for creating chrome/firefox extensions using React, Typescript and Tailwind CSS.

 Built for:
 > For improved DX and rapid building vite and nodemon are used.